tranchess/contract-core/README.md

 `npx hardhat deploy_fund --network remote`

+It needs governance contract addresses.
+Use the optional argument `--governance <file>` to specify an address file.

 ### Exchange Contracts

 `npx hardhat deploy_exchange --network remote`

-Exchange depends on governance and fund contracts.
-The above command reads address of these contracts from address files, which are created in the `deploy` directory when those contracts are created.
-You can select the address files interactively, or use command line arguments `--governance <file>` and `--fund <file>` to specify them, where `<file>` can be either `latest` or relative path to a concrete file (e.g.
-`deploy/fund_address_XXX.json`).

-### Initialize the Fund

-`npx hardhat initialize_fund --network remote`

-Like `deploy_exchange`, this command also needs governance and fund contract addresses.
+It needs governance and fund contract addresses.
+Use the optional arguments `--governance <file>` and `--fund <file>` to specify address files.

+### Test the Deployment Tasks

+The Hardhat task `test_deploy` runs all the above deployment tasks on a temporary local Hardhat network.
+It can be used as a preliminary test.

+`npx hardhat test_deploy`